-On the other hand, regarding the ownership of wealth, the Qur'ān indicates that wealth ( $m\bar{a}l$ ) does not belong to humans, but rather belongs to Allāh trianglesistic and the trianglesistic and trianglesistic and the trianglesistic and trianglesistic and the trianglesistic and tregistic and tregistic and trianglesistic and tria commanded Muslims to be transparent in their financial transactions; one of the most important of these financial transactions is debt, which is mentioned in the Qur'ān in great detail.
-Allāh 歳 also urged commitment, honesty, integrity, and fraud prevention.
+If we come to ethical values in financial transactions, we will find that the Qur'ān gives it great importance.
+Whenever the Qur'ān mentions money or financial transactions it urges the believers to adhere to these morals in their financial dealings, whether with a Muslim or a non-Muslim.
+Allāh commanded Muslims to be transparent in their financial transactions; one of the most important of these financial transactions is debt, which is mentioned in the Qur'ān in great detail.
+Allāh & also urged commitment, honesty, integrity, and fraud prevention.
 Since money is a blessing and life cannot go ahead without it, it must be preserved and er must strive to invest in our various daily transactions.
 This is what the Qur'ān clarified through the order to write down the debt, bring witnesses and the mortgage which are tools to prevent abuse of wealth.